 Place some wool in the net bags, put it in the water that has already been filled in the washer, and let it soak for an hour.
 After three soakings (each of one hour), spin the wool out after every soaking, add soap on second washing, and fill the washing machine again.
 Once the wool is finished, place it in a shady, windy place on a wire table or board to dry.

 Never forget that wool will shrink if agitated in the washing machine, so use the broom, mop handle or stick from the woods only to press the fleeces under water, not to agitate or swirl around.

 The next step in processing wool is carding.
-Carding wool with hand carders is a simple process which is like hair-brushing.
+Doing so with hand carders is a simple process like hair-brushing.
 The wool is “fluffed up” to create a more even fleece to spin from, which also makes a more consistent diameter of yarn when spinning.
 Using hand carders is very time consuming, but with little sheep, this process can be tolerated.
 But the next alternative would be an electric carder.

 Place the wool on the left hand comb:

 With the right-hand comb, lightly brush across until all the fiber from the left hand comb has been transferred to the right-hand comb: